dilithvithanage/oauth_authorization_code_grant_example/README.md

 A sample application to demonstrate OAuth authorization code grant type with client, authorization server and resource server<br/>
 <br/>
 This is a Maven spring project written in Java<br/>
-Issue mvn spring-boot:run to run each server <br/>
+Issue mvn spring-boot:run to run each server (Where the pom.xml is located)<br/>
 <br/>
 Client app runs on http://localhost:9003<br/>
 Authorization server runs on http://localhost:9002<br/>